AlexStory/renelle/README.md

 ### Modules

-**WIP: This is not finalized and i'm still testing different things**

-Modules can be declared at top level of a file, or they can be created with a block for scope.
+Modules can be declared at top level of a file, and should match the path in the src/ directory.

 ```
 module MyApp.Dog